 a) Blockchain & Ethereum essentials

 If the title of this paragraph sounds like the name of the newest rap mixtape and Proof of Work makes you think of some boring tax form, it probably means you should get familiar with some basic blockchain knowledge.
-You’re in luck, since there is a course on Bit9Lab designed exactly for that.
-First part of the course is free but its continuation requires a quite expensive subscription.
+You’re in luck since there is a course on Bit9Lab designed exactly for that.
+The first part of the course is free but its continuation requires a quite expensive subscription.
 If you’re serious about your Ethereum career, you might want to invest in it, but even the free part offers a nice head start.

 b) Solidity – the smart contract language

 Solidity is a dedicated language that is used to write Ethereum smart contracts.
-As per usual, it is worthwhile to get familiar with its documentation, but if you’re looking for a practical quick start guide, I recommend Space Doggos.
+As per usual, it is worthwhile to get familiar with its documentation, but if you’re looking for a practical quick-start guide, I recommend Space Doggos.
 As the name suggests, it’s a gamified, light-hearted course that takes you through very basic parts of Solidity and allows you to create your first Ethereum smart contract within minutes.

 c) Ethereum toolset – Truffle, Metamask, web3.js

 Currently, these are the most popular tools used to integrate with Ethereum, but please bear in mind that trends in that space change over time, so it might be worthwhile to take a minute to search for possible better alternatives on your own.
-If you found one, I recommend hitting comments section below to share your findings.
+If you found one, I recommend hitting the comments section below to share your findings.